seqcode/Bichrom-GAT-Scripts/README.md

 # [DOCUMETATION IS UNDER DEVELOPMENT]

 # Bichrom-GAT
-This is an extension to our earlier work on Bichrom (https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02218-6).
+This is an extension to our earlier work on [Bichrom](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02218-6).
 We have added Graph Attention Network (GAT) to predict the TF-DNA binding using pre-existing contact matrix data.
-The GAT is implemented from this papar (https://genome.cshlp.org/content/32/5/930). <br>
+The GAT is implemented from this [papar](https://genome.cshlp.org/content/32/5/930). <br>

 ## Installation and Requirements